African American Queen of the Road

 By Ann Ferrar

-African American women bikers have emailed me to say they feel an emotional connection to Bessie Stringfield.
+African American women have emailed me to say they feel an emotional connection to Bessie Stringfield.
 Black women and their male peers hold Bessie up as a role model of cultural pride and legacy; they are proud of her for being unapologetically black.
 I have received hundreds of emails, Facebook messages and comments posted online from people of all races, including many who have never been on a motorcycle.
-I have heard from readers from across the USA, Canada, South America and Europe, and all the way from Australia, New Zealand and India.
-I have been asked to speak about Bessie via interviews for media ranging from The New York Times and Harley-Davidson's century-old Enthusiast magazine, to the German news magazine Der Spiegel, to Vice.com for the LGBTQ community.
-Admiration for Bessie Stringfield could not possibly be more simultaneously diverse and universal!
+My readers come from across the USA, Canada, South America and Europe, and all the way from Australia, New Zealand and India.
+It is clear that one doesn't have to be a biker, or a person of color, or a woman, to be inspired by Bessie Stringfield.

-"Quietly I watched as Bessie Stringfield rose from
+"I watched as Bessie Stringfield rose from

-hidden figure to posthumous global legend.
-Her legacy
+hidden figure to posthumous global legend."

 On another level, the worldwide popularity of the inseparable conjoined twins—Bessie and my stories on Bessie—has given her an unexpected and sometimes runaway afterlife in cyberspace.
 Neither Bessie nor I could have predicted this when we made our personal legacy pact 30 years ago.
 Back then, not all communities across the USA (and indeed, across the world) were even wired for the internet.
 The launch of social media was still years off in the future.

-For the 2018 obituary series, the newspaper asked me to reminisce about Bessie and I did.
-However—even when pressed—I would not discuss the sensitive matters Bessie had confided to me.
+I held fast to that promise in 2018 when a major international newspaper featured Bessie in a new series of obituaries, meant to pay belated respects to notable yet overlooked women of color.
+The paper asked me to reminisce about Bessie and I did.
+However, I would not discuss the sensitive matters she had confided to me.
 I explained that the gray areas of Bessie's early life need to be handled with the nuance and context that only my long-form biography will allow.
 Surprisingly, the resulting obituary left no room on the canvas for the unfinished parts of Bessie's portrait to which I had alluded.
-Rather, the obituary simply dubbed the gray areas "untruths."
-This was parroted by web encyclopedias.
-For now, I'll only say this: Everyone will just have to wait for the book.
+Rather, the obituary dubbed the gray areas "untruths" and web encylcopedias repeated it.
+For now, I'll only say this: Everyone will just have to wait for the biography.

 © Copyright-protected material

-Bessie is still inspiring me to assert my own voice, as I have done here on this website, both as the bonafide author-originator of the Bessie Stringfield story and as a reflective, mature woman who learned a lot from Bessie and her peers who lived through the pre-Civil Rights era.
-There are absolutely no latter-day, cyber-substitutes for the in-person, human connection between Bessie Stringfield and me in the final years of her life.
+Bessie is still inspiring me to assert my own voice, as I have done here on this website, both as the bonafide author-originator of the Bessie Stringfield story and as a reflective, mature woman who learned a lot from her subject.
+There are no latter-day, cyber-substitutes for the human connection between Bessie Stringfield and me in the final years of her life.
 I just wish Bessie were here to see that her legacy lives on in me and in countless other people in the 21st century, including African American female bikers who are riding motorcycles in greater numbers than ever before.
 As a sisterhood, they have taken up the torch and declare, "We stand on her shoulders."